MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Export the data access logs via an aggregated export sink to a Cloud Storage bucket in a newly created project for audit logs.
 Restrict access to the project that contains the exported logs.

 **Memorize:** `D) Export the data access logs via an aggregated export sink to a Cloud Storage bucket in a newly created project for audit logs.
 Restrict access to the project that contains the exported logs.`

-**Quick reason:** Export the data access logs via an aggregated export sink to a Cloud Storage bucket in a newly created project for audit logs.
-Restrict access to the project that cont...

 <details>
 <summary>Full explanation</summary>